qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 As grid type, you can specify to use a 'Solid', 'Cross', 'Markers' or 'Frame and annotations only'.
 'Frame and annotations only' is especially useful when working with rotated maps or reprojected grids.
 In the divisions section of the Grid Frame Dialog mentioned below you then have a corresponding setting.
 Symbology of the grid and its rendering mode can be chosen.
-See :ref:`Rendering_mode`.
+See :ref:`Composer_Rendering_Mode`.
 Furthermore, you can define an interval in the X and Y directions, an X and Y offset, and the width used for the cross or line grid type.